tilburgsciencehub/website/content/topics/Analyze/causal-inference/rdd/rd-plots.md

 ### Mimicking Variance Method (MV)

-The second method chooses the {{<katex>}}J_{-}{{</katex>}} and $J_{+}$ values such that the binned means have an asymptotic variability that is approximately equal to the variability of the raw data.
+The second method chooses the $J_{-}$ and $J_{+}$ values such that the binned means have an asymptotic variability that is approximately equal to the variability of the raw data.
 This means that the number of bins is chosen in a way that the overall variability of the binned means "mimics" the overall variability in the raw scatter plot.

 Again, this method can be used with either method for choosing the bins location.
 The mimicking variance method results in a larger number of bins than the IMSE method, meaning that we will have a plot with more dots that represent the local means and gives a better sense of the variability in the data.